Spicy Shrimp and Andouille Over Charleston-Style Grits

 Recipe from New New Orleans Cooking by Emeril Lagasse and Jessie Tirsch.
 Published by William and Morrow, 1993.

 More Recipes and Ideas:

-Cajun Snapper and Shrimp over Bacon Cheddar Cheese Grits with Red Pepper Coulis, Cajun Snapper and Shrimp over Bacon Cheddar Cheese Grits with Red Pepper Coulis, Shrimp and Grits, Chicken, Easy Main Dish, Chicken Chili Recipes, Easy Brunch, Chicken Alfredo Recipes, Beef Wellington Recipes
+Cajun Snapper and Shrimp over Bacon Cheddar Cheese Grits with Red Pepper Coulis, Cajun Snapper and Shrimp over Bacon Cheddar Cheese Grits with Red Pepper Coulis, Charleston Shrimp and Grits, Breakfast, Mexican Chicken Recipes, Garlic Chicken Recipes, Jerk Chicken Recipes, Baked Chicken Recipes, Chicken Salad Recipes

 Thank you! your flag was submitted.